 For harm reduction to happen, the first step is that we need to actually talk about self-harm.
 There is so much stigma around it, and it tends to dwell in the shadows because many people don’t understand it and aren’t willing to hear about it.
 And of course, if people aren’t willing to hear about it, then it’s pretty hard for anyone to talk about it in a constructive way.

 I think there was only one person I ever told about my self-harm.
 I disclosed it to a coworker/friend that I was close to and who already knew about my depression.
 We’d been talking about a client self-harming.
-For whatever reason, I decided to bring up my own experience with it, and he quickly cut me off, saying he didn’t want to hear that from me.
+For whatever reason, I decided to bring up my own experience with it.
+He quickly cut me off, saying he didn’t want to hear that from me.
 Um, okay.

 Is self-harm something you’ve struggled with?
 Have you incorporated harm reduction strategies?